esausilva/netcore-sass-webpack/README.md

 # Compile Sass Files in Visual Studio and Webpack

-.NET Core MVC base project with support for Sass using Webpack that includes minification and autoprefixing CSS for production
+.NET Core MVC base project with support for Sass using Webpack that includes minification and autoprefixing CSS for production.

+Although this is a Core app, the same principles apply to a ASP.NET MVC app.
+You would just need to modify the Webpack configuration a little bit to output the CSS file to the `Content` directory.

 ## Prerequisites

 You will need to have Node and NPM installed.
+You will also need [NPM Task Runner](https://marketplace.visualstudio.com/items?itemName=MadsKristensen.NPMTaskRunner).

 ## Usage